plone/plone.restapi/docs/source/serialization.rst

 Previous Item
 ^^^^^^^^^^^^^

-The previous item is the sibling that comes before in the current folder.
+The "previous_item" attribute points to the sibling that is located before the current element in the parent container (Plone uses the getObjectPositionInParent attribute to sort content objects within a folderish container).

 .. code-block:: json